|

 This psychological period of transition is much slower than the

 physical change/learning how to execute new actions.
-When you move to
+When a

 a new area, the physical change usually occurs fast.
 But the inward